Death of Ellen Greenberg: Media coverage

 Following The Philadelphia Inquirer investigation, the case became a sensation in the true crime community.
 The incident was featured in the Dr. Oz Show, People Magazine, 48 Hours, Inside Edition, The Philadelphia Inquirer, CBS Philadelphia, Good Day Philadelphia (FOX29 Philly), ABC Harrisburg, CBS Harrisburg, Penn Live, NBC's Oxygen network, the Daily Mail, and Law.com.
 The suspicion surrounding Greenberg's death was also the subject of a March 2019 episode of the true crime television series Accident, Suicide or Murder.
 Nancy Grace covered the mysterious circumstances surrounding Ellen's death in her book What Happened to Ellen?
 An American Miscarriage of Justice.

 A documentary series revolving around the case Death in Apartment 603: What Happened to Ellen Greenberg? for ABC News Studios and Hulu premiered on September 29, 2025, directed by Nancy Schwartzman, and executive produced by Elle Fanning and Dakota Fanning.
-The series mentions that a number of podcasts had covered the story once the 2019 article was published in the The Philadelphia Inquirer.
+The series mentions that a number of podcasts had covered the story once the 2019 article was published in The Philadelphia Inquirer.